LedgerHQ/btchip-python/README.md

           git submodule update --init --recursive

-Linux users : you'll need to add a new udev rule to access the dongle from a non root account
+Linux users : you'll need to add a new udev rule to access the dongle from a non root account, described below.
+Also make sure to use the libusb backend for hidapi

           SUBSYSTEMS=="usb", ATTRS{idVendor}=="2581", ATTRS{idProduct}=="1807", MODE="0660", GROUP="yourgroup"